Osama bin Laden's compound in Abbottabad

 Osama bin Laden's compound, known locally as the Waziristan Haveli, was a large, upper-class house within a walled compound used as a safe house for militant leader Osama bin Laden, who was shot and killed there by US forces on 2 May 2011.
 The compound was located at the end of a dirt road 1300 m southwest of the Pakistan Military Academy in Bilal Town, Abbottabad, Khyber Pakhtunkhwa, Pakistan, a suburb housing many retired military officers.
-Bin Laden was reported to have evaded capture by living in a section of the house for at least seven years, having no Internet or phone connection, and hiding away from the public, who were unaware of his presence.
+Bin Laden was reported to have evaded capture by living in a section of the house for at least five years, having no Internet or phone connection, and hiding away from the public, who were unaware of his presence.

 Completed in 2005, the main buildings in the compound lay on a 3500 m2 plot of land, much larger than those of nearby houses.
 Around its perimeter ran 3.7 to 5.5 m concrete walls topped with barbed wire, and there were two security gates.
 The compound had very few windows.
 Little more than five years old, the compound's ramshackle buildings were badly in need of repainting.
 The grounds contained a well-kept vegetable garden, rabbits, some 100 chickens, and a cow.
 The house itself did not stand out architecturally from others in the neighbourhood, except for its size and exaggerated security measures; for example, the third-floor balcony had a 2.13 m privacy wall.
 Photographs inside the house showed excessive clutter and modest furnishings.
 After the American mission, there was extensive interest in and reporting about the compound and its design.
 To date, the Pakistani government has not responded to any allegations as to who had built the structure.

 After the September 11 attacks in 2001, the US searched for bin Laden for nearly 10 years.
 By tracking his courier Abu Ahmed al-Kuwaiti to the compound, US officials surmised that bin Laden was hiding there.
-During a raid on 2 May 2011, 24 members of the United States Naval Special Warfare Development Group arrived by helicopter, breached a wall using explosives, and entered the compound in search of bin Laden.
-After the operation was completed and bin Laden was killed, Pakistan demolished the structure in February 2012.
+During a raid on 2 May 2011, 24 members of the United States' Naval Special Warfare Development Group arrived by helicopter, breached a wall using explosives, and entered the compound, finding and killing bin Laden.
+The Pakistani government demolished the structure in February 2012.